ZigZigPow/pacman-builder/readme.md

 - 😀 **Dot Collection**: Collect dots while avoiding ghosts.
 - 🎵 **Custom Sounds and Graphics**: Includes themed sounds and colorful graphics for an immersive experience.

+# Windows Download

+To play on windows, get it from here: https://github.com/ZigZigPow/pacman-builder/releases

 # For developers:

 ## Prerequisites: